KennethanCeyer/pycon-kr-2017/README.md

 - /snippets/coroutine_generator/2. generator : **intermediate**

-  This codes describe what is generator.
+  This code describes what is generator.

   You can see and make `range` function by using the generator.